cinchy-co/Documentation/guides-for-using-cinchy/user-guides/user-preferences/README.md

 ### 1.3 My Password <a href="#my-password" id="my-password"></a>

-If you do not see the password option in my profile, you must be logging on to Cinchy using Single Sign-On and will not need to update your password within Cinchy.​
+If you don't see the password option in my profile, you must be logging on to Cinchy using Single Sign-On and will not need to update your password within Cinchy.​

 To change your password, complete the following: